fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 (I mean, come on.
 This is sheer brilliance: http://terriblecolors.com/)

 A job opportunity at a startup presented itself, and while I had no experience at all, I pulled the trigger, and moved to the tech industry.
-I started in support and customer success, communicating technical concepts to a technical audience.
-I liked it, learned a ton, and I was pretty good at it, but I truly wanted to build stuff.

-I moved to Product Management, a little closer to the making-stuff side of the company.
-I was pretty good and I liked it too, but it was never quite enough.
-I still wanted to build stuff.
+I started on the customer facing side, but quickly moved to Product Management, a little closer to the making-stuff side of the company.
+I was pretty good and I liked it, but it was never quite enough.
+I wanted to build stuff.

-I loved understanding deeply what the engineers were working on.
-I would read their PRs, sneak into their meetings and stalk their documentation to understand the product better from an engineering perspective.
+I loved learning about what the engineers were working on.
+I would stalk their PRs, sneak into their meetings and read their tech specs to better understand what went on under the hood.
 I asked them to explain their projects to a far more technical degree than I needed to do my job.
-I envied our sysadmins.
 I wanted to do their jobs.

 I decided to start coding, just to see if I'd be genuinely terrible at it.
 I began learning through experienced friends and online coding programs, and got a feel for what it's like...
 You make terrible, *terrible* mistakes.
 You bash your head against an intellectual brick wall.
 You feel like the biggest idiot.
 Capable of the intellectual equivalent of banging two rocks together.